 The plan for the rest of this article is as follows.
 The model of a shared goods economy is introduced in Section 2.
 The definition of a competitive shared goods equilibrium is provided in Section 3.
-Alternative strategies for proving the existence of a Lindahl equilibrium are described in Section 4.
+Some of the alternative strategies for proving the existence of a Lindahl equilibrium are described in Section 4.
 The associated private goods economy in which the consumptions of shared goods are treated as personalized private goods is constructed in Section 5.
 In Section 6, it is shown that there are isomorphisms between the shared goods economy and the associated private goods economy and between the competitive shared goods equilibria in the former and the Walrasian equilibria in the latter.
-In Section 7, the existence of a Walrasian equilibrium in the associated private goods economy is established, from which it follows that there exists a competitive shared goods equilibrium in the shared goods economy.
-The alternative equilibrium concept in which shared goods are provided cooperatively is considered in Section 8.
+In Section 7, the existence of a Walrasian equilibrium in the associated private goods economy is established, from which it follows that there exists a competitive shared goods equilibrium in the shared goods are provided cooperatively is considered in Section 8.
 Section 9 presents some concluding remarks.